Syntax in Reading and Writing

 4. Revise It! (kernel sentences, sentence expansion, syntactic manipulation)

 5. Create It!
 (Short writing application with the syntactic focus in different genre).

-Additionally, the teacher and students Reinforce It! by searching class and independent reading texts for syntactically similar sentences to analyze and explain.
+Additionally, the teacher and students Find It! by searching class and independent reading texts for syntactically similar sentences to analyze and explain.

 We Also Recommend